 Caregivers

-• Parents, guardians or caregivers of a child age 13 or younger
+• Parents, guardians or caretaker relatives or family caregivers for a child 13 or younger

-• Parents, guardians or caregivers of a person of any age with a disability
+• Parents, guardians or caretaker relatives or family caregivers responsible for caring for a person of any age who has a disability

 Living situation

-• People who are in jail, prison, or other correctional facility now or in the past 3 months
+• People living in a jail, prison or some halfway houses, now or in the past 3 months

 Pregnancy

-• Current qualified Health First Colorado or CHP+ members who are pregnant or were pregnant in the last 12 months
+• Current Health First Colorado members who are pregnant and some members who were pregnant within the last 12 months

 Medical conditions